Children’s Ministry

 On Sunday mornings, parents/guardians can check in any child who is 5th grade or younger for one of our Rockford Kids classes.

-Ages 0-3 begin the service in their class and rejoin their families before we receive communion together.
+Ages 0-3 begin the service in their class.

-Ages 4+ begin the service in the sanctuary with their families and are dismissed before the sermon to receive their own age-appropriate content.
-They likewise rejoin their families before we come to the communion table.
+Ages 4+ begin the service in the sanctuary with their families and are dismissed before the sermon to receive their own developmentally-appropriate teaching.

 All of us return to the sanctuary to receive communion together.